fbpx

 Origins and Mediterranean Spread

-The first known inscriptions in the Greek alphabet date back to around 740–720 BCE.
+The first known inscriptions in the Greek alphabet date back to around 740–720 BC.
 A famous example is the Dipylon Inscription, carved into a ceramic wine krater, which served as a grave marker.
-Early inscriptions were written right to left, a practice inherited from Semitic scripts, but by the 5th century BCE, the direction had shifted to left to right, which became the standard.
+Early inscriptions were written right to left, a practice inherited from Semitic scripts, but by the 5th century BC, the direction had shifted to left to right, which became the standard.

 As Greek city-states expanded through trade and colonization, the alphabet spread throughout the Mediterranean and Black Sea regions.
 It accompanied merchants, settlers, and political administrators into areas such as Sicily, Southern Italy, Cyprus, the coast of Asia Minor, and parts of North Africa and the Levant.
 This diffusion not only carried the script itself but also Greek culture, law, religion, and commerce.